A Model for Multi-Agent Heterogeneous Interaction Problems: Introduction

 \subsection{Contributions}

-\textbf{We use a theoretical model of the human adaptive immune system~\cite{Mayer_organized} to understand how a defending team can optimally allocate its resources to minimize the harm incurred from a heterogeneous team of attackers.} We focus our analysis on two situations: (i) when no single defender can defend against every type of attacker, and (ii) when defenders have limited resources that they should devote optimally to tackle attackers.
+\textbf{We use a mathematical model (\cref{s:problem}) of the human adaptive immune system first proposed in~\cite{Mayer_organized} to understand how a defending team can optimally allocate its resources to minimize the harm incurred from a heterogeneous team of attackers.} We focus our analysis on two situations in~\cref{s:basic}: (i) when no single type of defender can defend against every type of attacker, and (ii) when defenders have limited resources that they should devote optimally to tackle attackers.

-\textbf{We develop a technique to estimate and adapt to an unknown and evolving heterogeneous attacker distribution.} When defenders do not have full knowledge of the attacker distribution, we show how to use the information from encounters between defender-attacker agents to estimate the attacker distribution and adapt the defender distribution accordingly.
-We consider two situations: (i) when the attacker distribution is stationary and does not change over time, and (ii) when it evolves over time.

-\textbf{We show that defenders can achieve near-optimal harm when defender agents compete with each other for successful encounters with attacking agents.} Centralized computation may seem necessary to select the optimal defender distribution because it depends upon both local and global structure of the attacker distribution.
+\textbf{In~\cref{s:competition} we show that in this model, a decentralized control policy where defender agents compete with each other for successful encounters with attacking agents can achieve near-optimal harm even when the attacking distribution is not known.} Centralized computation may seem necessary to select the optimal defender distribution because it depends upon both local and global structures of the attacker team's composition.
 We study the ``centralized estimation and decentralized control'' setting where information obtained from individual interactions with the attackers is shared with all the defenders but different defenders use this information in different ways, e.g., deciding which attacker type to tackle.
-The induced competition between defenders and successful interactions with attackers acts as a reward to encourage the congregation of specific defender types.
-We show how such local computation leads to near-optimal defender distributions, both with the use of competition dynamics and reinforcement learning.
+This competition between defenders leads to the proliferation of successful defender types over multiple episodes.

+\textbf{We compare and contrast our model and control policies with three types of existing approaches: multi-agent reinforcement learning (RL) in~\cref{s:RL}, perimeter defense~\cite{Shishika2018} and coverage control~\cite{cortes2004} in~\cref{s:mapping_to_euclidean}.} Different choices of the ingredients of our model allow us to study problems like perimeter defense and coverage control which provides a different perspective on them.
+For example, we show how coverage control can be achieved while minimizing the number of sensors given the capability.